NonMajorNerd/nonmajornerd.github.io/index.md

 </p>
 <p>
 At first, viewers were baffled at the things KnightBot proclaimed, but soon they loved him.<br>
-Loyal subscribers were knighted as “Thane of the Channel”.
+Loyal subscribers were granted titles like “Thane of the Channel” and "The Triumphant Jarl".
 Trolls were muted with a grim “You’ve committed crimes against the stream.
 Pay with your silence.”<br>
-Though he sometimes missed Skyrim’s snowy streets and mead halls, KnightBot patrols his digital domain with pride. <br>
+Though he sometimes reminisces of Skyrim’s snowy streets and mead halls, KnightBot patrols his digital domain with pride. <br>
 </p>
 <p>
 No buckets, no glitches — just order and safety in the chat.